rvatsavai/rvatsavai.github.io/_research/1-systems-hpc.md

 <ul>
   <li><span style="color:red">Scaling Machine Learning Algorithms</span>
      <ul>
-      <li>Gaussian Process (GP) Learning: GP based approaches are increasingly being used as a kernel machine learning tool for
+      <li>Gaussian Process (GP) Learning: GP based approaches are increasingly being used as a kernel
-        nonparametric regression and classification.
+        machine learning tool for nonparametric regression and classification.
 We developed several novel algorithms based on GP learning for classification, change detection and anomaly detection.
-Despite great advantages of GP in various machine learning tasks, in particular for spatial and temporal data, its wide adaption is limited due to it's high computational complexity, O(t<sup>3</sup>), and memory footprint, O(t<sup>2</sup>), where t is the length of time series.
+Despite great advantages of GP in various machine learning tasks, in particular for spatial and temporal data, its wide adaption by the GIS community is limited due to its high computational complexity, O(t<sup>3</sup>), and memory footprint, O(t<sup>2</sup>), where t is the length of time series.
         In applications like monitoring crop biomass at regional scales, one has to deal with billions of time series, and the solution requires computation of covariance matrix and its inversion for each time series.
-To overcome these limitations, we chose a exponential covariance function that captures not only the periodic nature of crop growth (phenology) and but also efficient as the resulting covariance is a Toeplitz matrix.
+To overcome these limitations, we chose an exponential covariance function that captures not only the periodic nature of crop growth (phenology) and but also efficient as the resulting covariance is a Toeplitz matrix.
 Our new solution, GPChange, has reduced complexity to O(t<sup>2</sup>) and memory to O(t).
 In addition, we developed mixed parallel algorithms to take advantage of heterogeneous compute clusters at Oak Ridge leadership computing facility.
-Our experiments showed significant reduction in computing time from days to seconds compared to the standard Cholesky decomposition based GP learning on a 128 node SGI Altrix ICE 8200 cluster.
-        This solution was operationalized at Oak Ridge for regional scale continuous biomass monitoring using MODIS satellite based daily
-        NDVI time series.
+Our experiments showed significant reduction in computing time from days to seconds compared to the standard Cholesky decomposition-based GP learning on a 128 node SGI Altrix ICE 8200 cluster.
+This solution was operationalized at ORNL for regional scale continuous biomass monitoring using MODIS satellite based daily NDVI time series.
 In addition to publishing several papers in leading conferences and journals, the project won the <span style="color:red">ORNL Lab Director's best LDRD project award </span> for the year 2010.
         <ul>
           <li>Varun Chandola, Ranga Raju Vatsavai: A scalable gaussian process analysis algorithm for biomass monitoring.
             Statistical Analysis and Data Mining 4(4): 430-445 (2011) </li>